neontapir/managertools-logging/README.md

 ## The 'mt' script

-I'm in the process of creating an omnibus script to call o3, feedback, et al, from one script.
+I created an omnibus script to call o3, feedback, et al, from one script.
 It works but has no help.

 # Extensibility

 In `lib/employee_folder.rb`, there is a variable called `root` which defines where your data is stored.
+The variable `candidates_root` determines in which folder interviews are recorded.

 If you want to add a new diary entry type, you will need to: